microsoftarchive/iot-journey/docs/articles/introduction-to-IoT-security.md

 Even if a device is physically secured, spoofing and impersonation could still occur, especially if communications with a field gateway are wireless.
 Many devices are cheap commodity items that do not include the capability to encrypt data so it could be easy to introduce a rogue device that assumes the identity of a valid one into the local network and starts to present bad data.
 Additionally, a DoS attack could be staged by using a transmitter that interferes with the frequency used by the local wireless network without requiring any other form of entry into the system.
 Furthermore, it could be possible for an observer to silently intercept traffic, resulting in disclosure of sensitive or valuable information.
 Some form of shielding may be necessary.

 Devices that listen for incoming connections can be especially vulnerable unless these connections are authenticated in some way.
 Even then, a device can be made the target of a DoS attack simply by bombarding it with a large number of connection requests; even if these requests are recognized as invalid by the device, it can still be overwhelmed by the processing involved.

+To some extent, you can address these issues by following the [Service Assisted Communication][service-assisted-communication] pattern

 Attacks do not have to be hi-tech.
 If a device exposes a physical control interface (such as a set of switches) it is necessary to ensure that this interface remains inaccessible to unauthorized access (don't let a stranger fiddle with the buttons).
 Even if a device does not have such an interface but measures some aspect of the physical environment, the device must be protected.
 For example, a fire detector that operates on heat sensitivity but that is artificially cooled might fail to trigger a fire alarm.